nguyea4/Dig-Comm-Sim/README.md

 # Dig-Comm-Sim
 For MS Project, a Digital communication simulation project for education purposes.
+See Audio Communicaiton Systems Report document for more details